5cover/psdc/docs/Scratch.md

 #pragma include 2
 #pragma include 3 // this directive overrides the previous
 ```

-## Test and fix initializer evaluation

-initializer.psc contains tests.

-Currently initializer static analysis is broken, but we're kind of in a rush right now.
-Users are unlikely to want to use initializers anyway.

 ## Parsing: put LBracket in SourceTokens of ArraySubscript